brsbilgin/rmf-deployment-template/README.md

 # rmf-deployment

-This repo focuses on launching RMF through Dockerfiles.

-The deployment will be using the <code>main</code> branch of RMF.
+This repo focuses on launching RMF through Dockerfiles, the version of RMF used will be the <code>main</code> branch of RMF.
+The main branch will be using <code> ROS2 Galactic </code>.

 During deployment, for RMF core, only the stuff in the <code>rmf</code> needs to be executed.